Crying in H Mart: Critical responsePublishers Weekly wrote, "The prose is lyrical if at times overwrought, but Zauner does a good job capturing the grief of losing a parent with pathos."

 Kristen Martin of NPR called the book a "rare acknowledgement of the ravages of cancer in a culture obsessed with seeing it as an enemy that can be battled with hope and strength."

 In The Atlantic, food writer Mayukh Sen wrote, "As lovely as Zauner's indulgent sketches of meals are, they slow her momentum...But agile writers know how to mine food for emotional truth, and Zauner finds her footing as Crying in H Mart progresses.
 Near the end, she connects food to her own unmooring."

+In a starred review, Kirkus Reviews called the memoir "a tender, well-rendered, heart-wrenching account of the way food ties us to those who have passed."

-The book received the Goodreads Choice Award for Memoir & Autobiography.
+The book received the 2021 Goodreads Choice Award for Memoir & Autobiography.
+It was also named a top book of the year by numerous publications, including Time, The Atlantic and Entertainment Weekly.
+In September 2022, Zauner was announced as one of the winners of the 43rd annual American Book Awards.

 Film adaptation

 On June 7, 2021, it was announced that Crying in H Mart: A Memoir would be adapted as a feature film by Orion Pictures.
 Zauner will adapt the film and provide the film's soundtrack, as Japanese Breakfast.
 In May 2022, Zauner announced that she had finished the first draft of the screenplay.

 Will Sharpe was announced as the director of the film adaptation in March 2023.

+In January 2025, Zauner announced that the film was "on pause".
+She explained: "There were issues with the Hollywood strikes, and the director stepped away from the project.
+I spent a year working on the screenplay, which was a tough but rewarding process.
+I still have faith it will get made someday, but it's not happening anytime soon.
+Right now, I'm focusing on other creative projects, so the film will have to wait."